johannhof/johannhof.github.io/__content__/blog/reading-list-11-2015.md

 Not much time to read in November, lot's of stuff still saved in my Pocket list, still some things I found entertaining.

 _Graham King_ gives us a great compilation of problems that apparently arise from the coding culture at Facebook.
-I think that the folks at Facebook do an amazing job, but let's enjoy a moment of Schadefreude anyway [http://www.darkcoding.net/software/facebooks-code-quality-problem/](http://www.darkcoding.net/software/facebooks-code-quality-problem/)
+I think that the folks at Facebook do an amazing job, but let's enjoy a moment of Schadenfreude anyway [http://www.darkcoding.net/software/facebooks-code-quality-problem/](http://www.darkcoding.net/software/facebooks-code-quality-problem/)

 _Mike Ash_ goes great lengths to explain what a String is and why Swift is doing them right [https://www.mikeash.com/pyblog/friday-qa-2015-11-06-why-is-swifts-string-api-so-hard.html](https://www.mikeash.com/pyblog/friday-qa-2015-11-06-why-is-swifts-string-api-so-hard.html)